 New principal for the South Campus "The best decision I ever made was embracing Education and making sure that I was not only certified but learned to empower others in a humble way," she says.
-Dr Marinkie Madiope took over the reins of the UFS South Campus in Bloemfontein at the beginning of January 2020.
-Educating and empowering others are key aspects of Dr Madiope's life.
-She has served as the Director for University Teaching and Learning at Unisa since 2015, achieving a transformative curriculum at the colleges under her care.
-Her expertise lies mainly in E-learning and she has been editor of the only journal in Open Distance Learning, Progressio, since 2016.
-Dr Madiope holds a PhD in Education from Unisa, with specialisation in Didactics; her next two degrees were completed at the then RAU, today the University of Johannesburg: a BEd in 1999, followed by an MEd in 2001, both specialising in Computer-based Instruction.
-She previously obtained her BAEd in 1985 and a BEd in 1988 from the University of the North.
-Overcoming challenges through E-Engaged Scholarship strategy The COVID-19 pandemic forced the UFS to re-imagine its practice, platforms, and partnerships for engaged scholarship.
+Dr Marinkie Madiope took over the reins of the UFS South Campus in Bloemfontein at the beginning of Learning, Progressio, since 2016.
+Dr Madiope holds Didactics; her next two degrees were completed at the then RAU, today the University of Johannesburg: Overcoming challenges through E-Engaged Scholarship strategy The COVID-19 pandemic forced the UFS to re-imagine its practice, platforms, and partnerships for engaged scholarship.
 This required a paradigm shift from working face to face to creating a blended e-community engagement environment.
 Most of the face-to-face community engagement activities could not take place during 2020 due to physical distancing restrictions.
 Therefore, an E-Engaged Scholarship Strategy was developed as an adapted virtual participatory learning environment, in collaboration with our community, business, and government partners.
-Examples of E-engagements - Master's students from the UFS Department of Psychology produced and pre-recorded podcasts on community psychology.
+Examples of E-engagements

+- Master's students from the UFS Department of Psychology produced and pre-recorded podcasts on community psychology.
 Their topics covered grief and self-compassion. - The Department of Nutrition and Dietetics presented topics on a healthy lifestyle and diet. - Fourth-year students from the School of Nursing engaged new mothers concerning post-natal care. - The School of Clinical Medicine addressed the warning signs of burnout and preventative measures.

 2020 UFS Thought-Leader Series: VIRTUALLY INSPIRING DISCOURSE The third UFS Thought-Leader Series was presented as part of the Vrystaat Literature Festival's online initiative, VrySpraak-digitaal and in collaboration with Vrye Weekblad.
 In 2020, higher-education institutions globally were grounded in the reality that the world would not return to the normality of pre-COVID-19.
 Our responsibility as scholars remained to contribute to public discourse and offer innovative solutions.
 Debates were presented as monthly webinars from August to September, focusing on Post-COVID-19, Post-Crisis, with Health and Modelling, the Economy, Politics and Predictions for 2021 as the subthemes.
 Participants included Dr Trevor Manuel (Chairperson: Old Mutual Limited), Prof Thuli Madonsela (Former Public Protector), Prof Glenda Gray (President: South African Medical Research Council), Prof Ivan Turok (SARChI Research Chair in City-Region Economies at the UFS and Executive Director: Human Sciences Research Council), Mr Moeletsi Mbeki (Deputy Chair: South African Institute of International Affairs), and Mondli Makhanya (Editor-in-Chief of City Press).